Do you ever feel like every day is a never-ending to-do list like you won’t ever be able to catch up or catch your breath?

 People loved the checklist, and they tell me that it’s something they still use today, even when they’re working with me.

-Later, I hired a former radio announcer to interview me about my (then) ten-step Client Attraction System® and burned the interview onto a CD that I offered for free on my website.
+Later, I hired a former radio announcer to interview me about my (then) ten-step The Leveraged Business System® and burned the interview onto a CD that I offered for free on my website.
 This allowed me to ship something in the mail, and therefore receive physical mailing addresses, beyond just the email address.
 Having mailing information helped me build a database later on for in-the-mail stay-in-touch projects, such as the warm-letter campaign we teach our members or postcard invitations to intro events.

 This interview turned into a free CD was titled “How to Attract All the Clients You Need.”